-CHARLES H. ERHART, JR. Director since 1970

-$\operatorname{Mr.}$ Erhart $\mbox{ retired }$ as President of W.R.
-Grace and Co. (hereinafter "Grace"), Boca Raton, Florida (international specialty chemicals, construction and packaging) in August 1990, having held that position since July 1989.
+Charles H. Erhart, Jr. Director since 1970 Age: 76 Mr. Erhart retired as President of W. R. Grace and Co. (hereinafter "Grace"), Columbia, Maryland (international specialty chemicals, construction and packaging) in August 1990, having held that position since July 1989.
 Previously, he was Chairman of the Executive Committee of Grace and held that position from November 1986 to July 1989.
+He is a director of Omnicare.